 Basic maintenance triggers

-Maintenance types: corrective, reactive, run-to-failure
+Maintenance types that use breakdown triggers: corrective, reactive, run-to-failure